 Who are the Richest CS:GO Players?

-While it’s not necessarily the most accurate way to determine the greatest Counter-Strike: Global Offensive players of all time on a technical level, taking a look at the amount of money individual players have raked in during their careers is a decent way to judge.
+While it’s not necessarily the most accurate way to determine the greatest CS:GO players of all time on a technical level, taking a look at the amount of money individual players have racked in during their careers is a decent way to judge.
 After all, isn’t the money what the players are really in the game for?

-As of this writing, Astralis founders Peter “dupreeh” Rasmussen, Andreas “Xyp9x” Hojsleth and Nicolai “dev1ce” Reedtz are the richest Counter-Strike players in history by a fairly comfortable margin in terms of prize pool earnings.
-The three have played together since early 2016 and have amassed one of the most impressive collections of hardware in esports history, including two Major titles and a slew of league championships.
+As of this writing, Astralis founders Peter “dupreeh” Rasmussen, Andreas “Xyp9x” Hojsleth and Nicolai “dev1ce” Reedtz are the richest Counter-Strike players.
+This by a farily comfortable margin in terms of prize pool earnings.
+The three have played together since early 2016 and have amassed one of the most impressive collections of hardware in esports history.
+This includes two Major titles and a slew of league championships.
 Xyp9x and Dev1ce are currently poised to become the first CS:GO players to earn over $1 million in winnings, with Dupreeh set to follow suit shortly thereafter.

 On the heels of the Danish players are Brazilians Gabriel “FalleN” Toledo, Fernando “fer” Alvarenga and Marcelo “coldzera” David.
-The three have stuck together since 2015 for a run that started with Luminosity Gaming, transferred to SK Gaming in 2016 and eventually became the bulk of the inaugural Made in Brazil roster in 2018.
+The three have stuck together since 2015 for a run that started with Luminosity Gaming.
+After which, they transferred to SK Gaming in 2016 and eventually became the bulk of the inaugural MiBR roster in 2018.
 That group actually held the top spots for highest-earning CS:GO players for several months, but have slipped back since then.

 Which CS:GO Player Has Played Professionally for the Longest?

-That said, when it comes to enduring success, many of today’s best haven’t necessarily been around all that long.
+When it comes to enduring success, many of today’s best haven’t necessarily been around all that long.
 Counter-Strike is a game with a nearly 20-year history dating back to its origins as a mod for Half-Life.
-A large chunk of today’s competitors have only been around for a small slice of that, with some stars going from pubstar to pro as recently as last year!
+A large chunk of today’s competitors have only been around for a small slice of that.
+Some stars have gone from pubstar to pro as recently as last year!